 Watch this video for more information on recommended mattress covers and bed leg interceptors:

 If bed bugs are found, contact your RA immediately.
 If nothing is done, reach out to student health services or the health department.

 When returning home, whether from the dormitory--and even if you did not notice bed bugs while you were away--inspect your suitcases and bags thoroughly.
 If you are bringing a mattress back into your home, check the corners and edges for black residue, and clean all bedding and sheets in hot water.
-These small precautions can save you a lot of headache down the road.
+These small precautions can save you a lot of headaches down the road.

-If you suspect your child has brought bed bugs home with them, contact your nearest Rose Pest Solutions service center immediately for a free inspection.
+If you suspect your child has brought bed bugs home with them, contact your nearest Rose Pest Solutions service center immediately for an inspection.
 If caught early bed bugs can be easily treated.
 But if they go unchecked, it can become a huge, expensive ordeal to eliminate them.
 And nobody can afford that when they are paying college tuition!

 |11/20||Appreciate the Insects in Your Life!|

 |06/20||The Battle with Bed Bugs|

 |04/20||Three Pest Control Secrets Your Exterminator Won't Tell You.|

 |03/20||Rose Pest Solutions encourages public awareness of termite signs during the spring season.|